TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.runs/remoterunfails.md

 ### ImportError: No module named ruamel.yaml
 This issue is encountered with the installation of the Azure ML Python SDK on the latest pip (>20.1.1) in the conda base environment for all released versions of Azure Machine Learning SDK for Python.
 Refer to the following workarounds:

-* Avoid installing the Python SDK on the conda base environment, rather create your conda environment and install SDK on that newly created user environment.
+* Avoid installing the Python SDK on the conda base environment; instead, create your conda environment and install SDK on that newly created user environment.
 The latest pip should work on that new conda environment.
 * For creating custom Docker images, where you cannot switch away from conda base environment, please pin pip<=20.1.1 in the dockerfile.

 ### Image build failure